safigi/ViesCheck/README.md

 -   Get country-specific VAT number examples and formats\
 -   Check the status of the VIES service\
 -   Multi-language support for country names (24 languages)\
--   Clean Code and SOLID principles implementation\
+-   Clean Code, SOLID principles implementation, and clear separation of concerns with interfaces\
 -   Comprehensive unit test coverage

 ------------------------------------------------------------------------